2025-26 Academic Catalog

 Business Teaching Major

 The Business Teaching major requires a minimum of 120 total hours to graduate.
-This total includes UNIFI/General Education requirements, the Professional Education Requirements, and the following specified major requirements, to complete the minimum of 120 hours.
+This total includes UNIFI/General Education requirements, the Professional Experiences requirements, Educator Essentials requirements, and the following specified major requirements, to complete the minimum of 120 hours.

 Required business teaching core